Digital Vaccination Record: Frequently asked questions

 Yes.
 As soon as the QR code is displayed in the CovPass-App, you can present it at any time without an internet connection.

-Why do I only see one QR code on the start screen of the CovPass app, even though I have stored multiple certificates for myself?
+Why do I only see one QR code on the start screen of the CovPass app, even though I have stored multiple certificates?

 The certificates in the app are displayed according to a specified order.
 For example, a valid certificate is always displayed with priority on the home screen.